lkdl/RemoteSocketControl/README.md

 ## Prerequisites

-You'll need a Raspberry Pi and an Arduino Uno (others should work as well, but currently the code is only tested against an Uno).
+You'll need a Raspberry Pi and an Arduino Uno (others should work as well, but currently the code is only tested against a Uno).
 Of course you will also need a 433 MHz sender (and most likely a receiver).

 ## Protocol used between the Raspberry and the Arduino